AndiWR/Team-Allocator/README.md

 <h1>Team Allocator Program</h1>

 <h3>Purpose</h3>
-I'm an acocuntant who trying to learn data analysis, I make this program mainly to learn and familiarize myself with python, but feel free to use it.
+I'm an acocuntant who trying to learn data analysis, I write this program as an exercise to learn and familiarize myself with python, but feel free to use it.
 <br/>
 <br/>